 OPENNESS platform will be extended in the scope of the A4BLUE project in order to better assist blue and white collar workers in Collaborative Decision Making (CDM) processes, adding new services to handle conflict resolutions and to support knowledge take up from the workers, in order to feed a lesson learned database built upon structured and unstructured knowledge.
+A special focus will be given to the feedback management (collection and provisioning) and to informal/formal learning).

-The following table presents an overview of the main interfaces exposed or used by the CAM-Service sub-system, by providing the main methods and their description.
-Further details on the foreseen interfaces will provided in D2.6 or in the outcomes of WP3.
+The following table presents an overview of the main interfaces exposed or used by the KM-Service sub-system, by providing the main methods and their description.
+Further details on the foreseen interfaces will provided in the outcomes of WP5 (mainly in D5.4).

 Interface Method Description

 iAssetEntry getEntries Get all entries.

 getEntry Get a specific entry.

 updateEntry Update a specific entry.

 iGroup addGroup Add a new group.

 deleteGroup Delete a specific group.

 getGroup Get a specific group.

 getGroups Get all groups.

 updateGroup Update a specific group.

 iUser addUser Add a new user.

-Interface Method Description deleteUser Delete a specific user. getUser(emailAddress) Get a specific user by email address. getUser(id) Get a specific user by email id. getUser(screenname) Get a specific user by email screen name. updateUser Update a specific user. iBlogEntry addEntry Add a new Blog entry. deleteEntry Delete a specific Blog entry. getEntries Get all Blog entries for a specific group. getEntry Get a specific Blog entry. subscribe Subscribe to Blog entries updates. updateEntry Update a specific Blog entry. iBookmarkEntry addEntry Add a new Bookmark entry. deleteEntry Delete a specific Bookmark entry. getEntries Get all Bookmark entries for a specific group. getEntry Get a specific Bookmark entry. subscribe Subscribe to Bookmark entries updates. updateEntry Update a specific Bookmark entry. iDiscussionEntry addMessage Add a new Discussion entry. deleteMessage Delete a specific Discussion entry. getCategoryMessages Get all Discussion entries for a specific category. getMessage Get a specific Discussion entry. getThreadMessages Get all Discussion entries for a specific thread.
+deleteUser Delete a specific user.

+getUser(emailAddress) Get a specific user by email address.

+getUser(id) Get a specific user by email id.

+getUser(screenname) Get a specific user by email screen name.

+Interface Method Description updateUser Update a specific user. iBlogEntry addEntry Add a new Blog entry. deleteEntry Delete a specific Blog entry. getEntries Get all Blog entries for a specific group. getEntry Get a specific Blog entry. subscribe Subscribe to Blog entries updates. updateEntry Update a specific Blog entry. iBookmarkEntry addEntry Add a new Bookmark entry. deleteEntry Delete a specific Bookmark entry. getEntries Get all Bookmark entries for a specific group. getEntry Get a specific Bookmark entry. subscribe Subscribe to Bookmark entries updates. updateEntry Update a specific Bookmark entry. iDiscussionEntry addMessage Add a new Discussion entry. deleteMessage Delete a specific Discussion entry. getCategoryMessages Get all Discussion entries for a specific category. getMessage Get a specific Discussion entry. getThreadMessages Get all Discussion entries for a specific thread. subscribe Subscribe to Discussion entries updates. updateMessage Update a specific Discussion entry. iFileEntry addFileEntry Add a new File entry.

 Interface Method Description

-subscribe Subscribe to Discussion entries updates.

-updateMessage Update a specific Discussion entry.

-iFileEntry addFileEntry Add a new File entry.

 copyFileEntry Copy a specific File entry.

 deleteFileEntry Delete a specific File entry.

 getFileEntries Get all File entries for a specific folder.

 getFileEntry Get a specific File entry.

 revertFileEntry Revert a specific File entry to a previous version.

 subscribe Subscribe to File entries updates.

 updateFile Update a specific File entry.

 iWikiPage addPage Add a new Wiki page

 changeParent Change parent to a specific Wiki page.

 deletePage Delete a specific Wiki page.

 getChildren Get children pages of a specific Wiki page.

 getOrphans Get orphan pages in a Wiki.

 getPage Get a specific Wiki page.

 movePage Move a specific Wiki page to another position.

 subscribe Subscribe to Wiki updates.

 updatePage Update a specific Wiki page.

+iNotification sendNotification Send a notification on a portal event to a registered user.

+updateNotificationPreferences Update the User preferences upon notification configuration.

+iDecisionMaking createDecision Create a new collaborative decision making process.